sundercode/AI-Homework/README.md

 agent in less than five minutes on a lab computer.
 In addition, your agent must meet the core criteria (below).
 The design of this agent is totally up to you.

+#Homework 2
+Informed Search Agent

+##Description
+Your assignment is to create an Antics agent that performs a multi-level, heuristically guided search of the Antics state space.